-Providers are required to indicate when services are provided to an accident victim on claims submitted to ForwardHealth.
+Providers are required to indicate an accident-related diagnosis code on claims when services are provided to an accident victim.
 If the member has other health insurance coverage, the provider is required to exhaust the other health insurance sources before submitting the claim to ForwardHealth.